thriftshop-fn/update-address/readme.md

 - This will not be updated if,
     1. customer already received their product purchase.
-    2. customer bought a non deliverable item (intangible)
+    2. customer bought a non deliverable item

 > **Success Response**